nicozanf/py4web-doc/docs/chapter-14.rst

 --------------

-If the grid does not involve a join but displays results from a single table you can specify a list of columns and columns are highly customizable.
+If the grid does not involve a join but displays results from a single table you can specify a list of columns.
+Columns are highly customizable.

 .. code:: python